 - International (noncitizen) students, including permanent residents, refugees, asylum-seekers, DACA recipients, and others: Click here.

 - Students whose parents are undocumented: Remember, only the student’s immigration status or citizenship determines aid eligibility, so the parent’s citizenship status isn’t relevant.
 The FAFSA doesn’t ask about the parent’s immigration status (NOTE: According to the American Civil Liberties Union of Northern Californa, there is still “some risk” in providing undocumented parent information on the FAFSA, because although “immigration enforcement authorities have never requested student FAFSA information in the past, … that could change in the future.”): Click here for the Department of Education’s guidance.

 - Americans without Social Security Numbers: You should apply for an SSN early so that you can have one in time.
 Click here for more information.

 - Records of untaxed income you received, such as child support you received, and of income you can exclude, such as combat pay, taxable scholarships, and child support you paid.

 - Asset Information, such as bank and investment account balances, your home’s value, and business assets.
-These are valued as of the date you file the FAFSA, so it’s essential to print and keep the records based on which you entered the data, in case you have to verify them.
+It would be best if you valued these as of the date you file the FAFSA.
+Print and keep the records based on which you entered the data, in case you have to verify them.

 Filling out the FAFSA